 Consider your legacy.
 Does charity fit in?

-In answering the question “What’s the money for?”, you may discover that you have sufficient assets to fund your desired lifetime spending and accomplish all of your other goals and priorities (gifting to family and friends, setting the next generation up for success, etc.).
-This may lead you to consider charitable donations.
+In answering the question “What’s the money for?”, you may discover that you have sufficient assets to fund your desired lifetime spending and accomplish all of your other goals and priorities (gifting to family and friends, setting the next generation up for success, etc.) This may lead you to consider charitable donations.

 There are various charitable giving vehicles that may be beneficial to fund as part of your exit strategy if you decide that charitable giving is a priority, including a Donor Advised Fund.

 A Donor Advised Fund (DAF) allows you to make a tax-deductible donation (the fund itself is considered a 501(c)(3)), grow funds available for charitable giving by investing the donation in an allocation of your choosing, and granting money out to charities over time.
-Because the DAF is a charitable vehicle, earnings on investments compound tax-free – potentially supercharging your giving and creating a multi-generational charitable legacy.
+Because the DAF is a charitable vehicle, earnings on investments compound tax-free – potentially supercharging your giving or creating a multi-generational charitable legacy.
 Donating to a DAF can reduce taxable income in a year when it is abnormally high (like having proceeds from a business exit) and pre-fund a charitable legacy, removing the worry about factoring in charitable giving from your personal portfolio in the future.

 Additionally, you don’t have to donate cash from a business transaction.
-You could, instead, donate appreciated stocks or other assets you already own to remove future capital gains potential!
+You could, instead, donate appreciated stocks or other assets you already own to remove future capital gains potential.

 Know all options available

-*Monument is neither a law firm nor a certified public accounting firm and no portion of the blog content should be construed as legal or accounting advice.
+*Note: Monument is neither a law firm nor a certified public accounting firm and no portion of the blog content should be construed as legal or accounting advice.
 Please consult your CPA for tax advice.